CVUA-RRW/BAnalyzer/README.md

 ## Output

-The pipeline produces an HTML report localted in `workdir/reports` as well as different CSV files that can be programmatically used for further analysis.
+The pipeline produces an HTML report located in `workdir/reports` as well as different CSV files that can be programmatically used for further analysis.

 ## Credits